TheDAALab/binlearn/docs/source/quickstart.rst

 DataFrame Support
 -----------------

-The framework works seamlessly with pandas DataFrames:
+The framework works seamlessly with pandas DataFrames and preserves column names:

 .. code-block:: python